yshahzad/yshahzad.github.io/_pages/cv.md

 Work Experience:
 ---
-Research Assistant, Brain Research and Imaging for Neurorehabilitation (BRAIN) Lab, McGill University *(January 2023 - Present)*
+Undergraduate Researcher, Brain Research and Imaging for Neurorehabilitation (BRAIN) Lab, McGill University *(January 2023 - Present)*
 * Performed data analysis, conducted literature review, and drafted a manuscript.
 The soon-to-be-published paper concerns the long-term efficacy of a novel treatment paradigm for individuals with chronic stroke.
 Additionally, currently assisting researchers in performing electroencephalogram recordings, primarily exploring neural correlates of long-COVID.